Get

 Are There Risks With Preventatives?

-The drugs which help prevent ticks all carry a small risk for neurologic side effects in dogs who consume them.
+The drugs that help prevent ticks all carry a small risk for neurologic side effects in dogs who consume them.
 These risks are increased for dogs who already have a previous history of neurologic disease such as seizures.
-However, these risks are extremely small, far outweighing the risks of your dog contracting not only tick paralysis, but potentially other life-threatening tick-borne diseases such as Lyme Disease.
+However, these risks are extremely small, far outweighing the risks of your dog contracting not only tick paralysis but potentially other life-threatening tick-borne diseases such as Lyme Disease.

 Treatment of a small dog with a remedy for fleas and ticks